pascalterpstra/GTN/README.md

 }
 ```

-Below are instructions on how to run the following examples from the paper:
+Below are instructions on how to reproduce the examples from the paper.
+The instructions include the following sections:

 1. Swiss-Roll
 2. 2D-Uniform